-Puppies should remain with the mother and littermates until about age eight to 12 weeks.
+Puppies should remain with their mother and littermates until about age eight to 12 weeks.
 However, it is most crucial to have a mother during the first few weeks of life.
-A puppy that has been separated from her mother will need human intervention.
+A puppy that has been separated from its mother will need human intervention.
 Raising a newborn puppy takes a lot of time and intensive care.
 This is not quite the same thing as caring for a young puppy.

 Most newborn puppies are instinctively able to find their mother's nipples and begin nursing right after they are born, or whelped.
 Once cleaned up (by mom or a helping human hand) they will crawl towards the mother's warm belly, find the teats, and begin to suckle.

-Newborn puppies will spend about 90 percent of the time sleeping for the first few weeks of life.
-That's more than 22 hours a day, but the sleep doesn't happen all at once.
+Newborn puppies will spend about 90% of the time sleeping for the first few weeks of life.
+That's more than 22 hours a day, but sleep doesn't happen all at once.
 Pups will nap on and off throughout the day and night, keeping warm with littermates and the mother's body heat.
 In between naps, they spend the rest of the time eating and being groomed by mom.
 Newborn puppies eat about every two hours or more.

 Because newborn puppies cannot see, hear, or walk, they do not have much exploring to do early on.
 The puppy's world is all about mom, littermates, and the box they all sleep in.